Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Random Walk Diffusion

 independently from the initial distribution $p(0)$. \end{proposition} \begin{proof} In the case of random walk diffusion, the asymptotic value of the transition matrix $\lim_{t \to \infty} T_{i,j}(0,t) $ is equal to $\frac{d_j}{2M}$.
 We therefore have that:

 By switching to degree classes, we get:

-\end{proof} Given that the probability distribution over $N$ elements is maximal for the uniform distribution, we have that the limit value in \cref{eq_RWlimit} is smaller or equal to the limit value in \cref{eq_heatlimit}.
-Indeed, if we take the difference between the two values we get
+\end{proof} Given that the probability distribution over $N$ elements is maximal for the uniform distribution, we have that the limit value in \cref{eq_RWlimit} is smaller or equal to the limit value for heat diffusion.